splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 * Running a test on a site that requires users to login to access the site.
 * Specifying the type of device on which you want to run your test by setting the ``User-Agent`` header on requests.
 * Testing out a CDN.
 For example, you might want to load the HTML page in the browser, but rewrite the hosts for some or all requests to a new host.
-* Ability to filter out requests from analytics on the back-end by sending a specific header in the requests.
+* Filtering out requests from analytics on the back-end by sending a specific header in the requests.
 * Running a test on a pre-production site that has a self-signed certificate.